Vodafone UK: Radio frequency summary

 Vodafone LTE 1,800 MHz is only available in some areas, having been refarmed from 2G (1,800 MHz), whereas the LTE 2,100 MHz is available in a rapidly increasing number of areas and is very potent in areas such as Cardiff, London, Manchester and Birmingham.

+Network

+Vodafone uses a mix of Openreach (BT) network and alternative network providers like CityFibre and Community Fibre to deliver services.